 Other than reducing and/or eliminating consumption of toxic foods and drinks as to not deplete crucial nutrients, here are the most critical aspects to ensure optimal nutrition and health:

 1. Eat whole, fresh foods of as many different natural colors as possible, particularly green, red, yellow and orange, blue and purple, white (not bleached) and brown.
 The colors contain different essential nutrients.
 To put it simply, the body thrives from the full spectrum of the rainbow!
 How vibrant and colorful can your meals be, NATURALLY, meaning not from artificial dyes made from chemicals?
-Check here for examples and more info.

 2. Get in as many different tastes as possible—pungent, bitter, sour, naturally salty and naturally sweet.
 Just like colors in food, various natural flavors differentiate in their essence, offering distinctive aspects and nutrients.
 We need to challenge ourselves with unusual and stronger tastes to build resilience as much as we need the (natural) sweetness of life, metaphorically and literally!
 The body loves diversity in real taste from whole foods, not “flavors” from processed foods!
-Check here for examples and more info.

 Stress, gluten, sugar, processed foods, dairy products, and alcohol can throw off gut health.
 Antibiotics do as well, so beware!
 Do your best to reduce intake of these foods and drugs, and if you consume any of them, then definitely give your gut extra love!